essif-lab/framework/docs/terms/pattern-mandates-delegation-hiring.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 # Mandates, Delegation and Hiring

-import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work that is being envisaged.
+This is work that is still an idea.
+If you want to help, do so by telling us [in a new issue](https://github.com/essif-lab/framework/issues/new).
 :::

 The idea here is to observe that: